 There sure will be!
 Gerard Way and Gabriel Bá mentioned in an interview with Collider that they have long-term plans for the comic book series which should see eight series in total.

-When we will get there is a whole other story.
-With My Chemical Romance reforming, we might be in for big gaps between miniseries yet again.
-That being said, the first two miniseries were written while Gerard was on tour so we’ll have to wait and see!
+Dark Horse hasn’t announced when we will see The Sparrow Academy.
+I guess it will depend on Gerard Way’s schedule, which must be pretty busy with My Chemical Romance reforming and the Netflix series.
+That being said, the first two miniseries were written while Gerard was on tour so I guess we’ll have to wait and see!